NSF REU Site: Language, Cognition and Computation

 To be eligible, you must be a documented U.S. citizen, a permanent resident in possession of an alien registration card (I-555), or an international student enrolled in a U.S. undergraduate institution.

 For the 2021 summer, it is not yet confirmed whether the internship will be remote or in person.
 In the case of in-person internship, Interns will receive summer room and board as well as a stipend.
 In the case of remote internship, interns will receive a stipend that will cover for housing and other living expenses.

 How to Apply

-Applications for the 2020 Summer Internship are now closed; decision notifications have been sent out.
-Check back in January 2021 for information on the next Summer Internship Program or follow our twitter feed for updates on our interns!
+Decision notifications will be sent out by March 1.
+Check back in December 2021 for information on the next Summer Internship Program for 2022 or follow our twitter feed for updates on our interns.

 For questions, please contact us at csli(dot)summer(at)gmail(dot)com